 Its subsets reflect just a regularity that any of (\ref{13}) and (\ref{16}) constitutes his own set of cross sections:

 Both subclasses, as follows from (\ref{21}), are strictly identical.
 Such a picture may be established only in the case when the scattering cross sections describe those processes, in which appear the same difermions of a vector or an axial-vector nature.
-Each neutrino in any of them, as we shall see below, possesses simultaneously only one of the C-invariant $V_{l}$ or the C-noninvariant $A_{l}$ currents \cite{1}.
+Each neutrino in any of them, as shown below, possesses simultaneously only one of the C-invariant $(V_{l})$ or the C-noninvariant $(A_{l})$ currents [1].

-There exists, however, the possibility that regardless of sizes of the interaction cross sections with field of a nucleus of unpolarized and longitudinal polarized fermions, their interratio for each lepton and its neutrino has the same value.
-In a given circumstance, (\ref{13}) and (\ref{16}) lead to the replacement of (\ref{21}) to the following:
+There exists, however, the possibility that regardless of sizes of the interaction cross sections with the field of a nucleus of unpolarized and longitudinal polarized fermions, their interratio for each lepton and its neutrino has the same value.
+Under these circumstances, (\ref{13}) and (\ref{16}) lead to the replacement of (\ref{21}) to the following: